-These banana oatmeal pancakes have a great texture and are totally banana-sweetened.
+These banana pancakes have a great texture and are totally banana-sweetened.
 Naturally gluten-free, 100% whole grain and dairy-free with a vegan option.

 I’m pretty picky with my pancakes.
 I don’t like bready ones.
 Especially whole grain bready ones.